 Equipment: Dehydra Bench Food Waste Dewaterer

-German shipbuilder On board Overboard constructs large superyachts, and these luxury liners are frequented by travellers looking for the VIP experience on their next long-haul trip.
+A prestigious German shipbuilder constructs large superyachts, and these luxury liners are frequented by travellers looking for the VIP experience on their next long-haul trip.

 Some yachts even boast Michelin-star chefs creating the culinary delights for guests.